-A standard 10′ x 10′ kitchen cabinet package will include 5 – 6 base cabinets and 5 – 6 upper cabinets – kitchen designer will help you determine the right combination for your space.
+A standard 10′ x 10′ kitchen cabinet package will include 5 – 6 base cabinets and 5 – 6 upper cabinets.
+A kitchen designer will help you determine the right combination for your space.
 Look at the showroom cabinet models, and you’ll see open space and spacious drawers … ripe with organizational opportunities.

 Storage inside the cabinets

-You don’t need to restrict shelving in your upper cabinets to limiting fixed shelves, especially if you plan to install full-height cabinets.
+You don’t need to restrict shelving in your upper cabinets to limiting fixed shelves.
+With full-height cabinets you have opportunities.
 Consider pullout shelves to maximize access – and therefore usage – of the top permanent shelf.
-Another alternative is to add vertical tray organizers to the uppermost cabinet so you can quickly grab a single pan or tray rather than pulling out the whole collection.
+Another alternative is to add vertical tray organizers to the uppermost cabinet.
+This allows you to quickly grab a single pan or tray rather than pulling out the whole collection.

 Base cabinet shelves can be fixed or roll-out.
 Depending on the shelf’s function, it can include built-in organizers for dishware, pots, canned items, or a mix of any of these.
 You can also tuck a pullout pot hanger inside a base cabinet instead of consuming valuable wall space to hang pots on a wall rack.
-A concealed rack to hang pots also eliminates the visual clutter of an overhead rack, an essential consideration for your small space.
-You may also want to consider another roll-out shelf or small drawer underneath a base cabinet – instead of a toe kick – to store flat pans or linens.
+A concealed rack to hang pots also eliminates the visual clutter of an overhead rack.
+Visual space should be considered when you have a small kitchen.
+You may also want to install another roll-out shelf or small drawer underneath a base cabinet – instead of a toe kick – to store flat pans or linens.

 Don’t forget about doors and other empty spaces

-Most existing homes have been built with standard cabinet sizes in mind, with widths that range from 12″ to 34.”
+Most existing homes have been built with standard cabinet sizes in mind.
+Those widths range from 12″ to 34.”
 A kitchen plan for standard cabinets almost inevitably involves dead space here and there.
 Those 9″ gaps are typically concealed with a piece of cabinet front to create a clean, uniform look.
 You can use this dead space for a pantry shelf, spice shelf, or tray storage cabinet.
-A thin cabinet like this also works well for cooking utensils, instead of an on the counter holder, or cleaning supplies.
+A thin cabinet also works well for cooking utensils, or cleaning supplies instead of an on the counter holder.